Segomol/Data-Analysis-Project-LITA_DB/README.md

   1. For Data Cleaning
   2. For Analysis
   3. For Data Visualization

 - SQL - Structured Query Language for Querying of Data
 - GitHub for Portfolio Building

+### Data Cleaning Preparations
+In this aspect of Data cleaning and preparations we are going to perform the following actions:
+1. Data loading and Inspection
+2. Handling missing variables
+3. Data Cleaning and formatting